-- In appearance based methods, less accurate of features description because of whole
+- In appearance-based methods, less accurate features description because of whole

-- In geometric based methods, the geometric features like distance between eyes, face
+- In geometric based methods, the geometric features like the distance between eyes, face

-length and width, etc., are considered which not provides optimal results
+length and width, etc., are considered which does not provide optimal results

 - Adaptive Local Filter